treehouses/treehouses.github.io/pages/blog/20200818-localcodeclimate.md

 Created on 18 August 2020 • [sydneyaldo](https://github.com/sydneyaldo)

 ---
-This blog is a guide to running Code Climate locally (without having to create pull requests), useful for code quality checking prior to being uploaded
+This blog is a guide to running Code Climate locally (without having to create pull requests) Useful for code quality checking prior to being uploaded

 ---